 You also don’t need to measure out an exact amount of water or remember any water-to-rice ratios.
-Just cover your rice with enough water so that it has room to bob up and down.
+Just fill a pot with water and add the rice — the rice should be covered by several inches of water and have enough room to bob up and down.
 It’s like cooking pasta!
-(If the lack of precision makes you nervous, use roughly three or four cups of water for each cup of rice.)

 Think of this as your “everyday rice.”
 It’s great for things like weeknight stir-fries, freezer burritos, and easy rice bowls.
 If you’re in the market for something a little fancier — like what you might serve at a nice dinner or when trying to impress a date — go for a rice pilaf or something like this Cilantro Lime Rice.

 - It’s best to undercook your rice ever so slightly at the boiling stage.
 You want it to be tender, but still a touch more firm that you usually like it.
 It will continue to cook as it steams.
 (If you wait until it’s perfectly cooked before draining, then it might become mushy or overcooked as it steams.)

 - If you loathe gummy rice and strive for individual, distinct grains, try rinsing the uncooked rice a few times with water before cooking.
 This rinses the excess starch from the grains.
 You can also toast the rinsed grains in a little butter or olive oil before adding the water, or toss the cooked rice with a little butter or olive oil when you transfer it back to the pan for steaming.

 - You can save the liquid from cooking the rice and use it to thicken soups, use in baking, or even drink on its own.
 Just remember that it’s been salted so you’ll need to like want to adjust the salt in the recipe where it’s used.